AquaJo/image-manipulator/README.md

 There is also the ability to include a ftp-server for a public  galery.
 For that, go into config.java and add your ftp-information.
 Also turn  boolean ftpServerON to true. \
 Language support: English and German
 ### How to run:
 Go to src/ and open package.bluej with bluej (IDE).
-After opening, compile, right click "BildbearbeitungGUI"-class and left click "Run JavaFx-Application".
+After opening, compile, right click "BildbearbeitungGUI"-class and left click "Run JavaFX-Application".
 ### Example:
 original             |  relief filter :-------------------------:|:-------------------------: